milvus-io/milvus/docs/design_docs/proxy.md

 down into bounded windows, Milvus embraces a new watermark mechanism, which slices the stream data into multiple message packs according to write time or event time, and maintains a timeline for users to query by time.

-To support this watermark mechanism, Proxy should report the timestamp statistics of physical channel to Root Coordinator periodically.
+To support this watermark mechanism, Proxy should report the timestamp statistics of the physical channel to Root Coordinator periodically.
 When Proxy knows all operations of a specific were done before a `ts`, then Proxy will report the `ts` and inform Root Coordinator that updates the timestamp statistics.